 Mailed in an envelope labeled “Comments for the 2019-2024 Draft Proposed National Oil and Gas Leasing Program” and mailed (or hand delivered) to Ms. Kelly Hammerle, Chief, National Oil and Gas Leasing Program Development and Coordination Branch, Leasing Division, Office of Strategic Resources, Bureau of Ocean Energy Management (VAM-LD), 45600 Woodland Road, Sterling, VA 20166-9216, telephone (703) 787-1613.

 Surfrider has developed a draft sign on letter you can make your own.
-Here are a few bullets of comment ideas:
+Here’s an idea for how to frame your letter:

-- Make it personal – how would offshore drilling impact you or your business?
-How would an oil spill impact you or your business?
+- Describe how would an oil spill impact you and/or your business?

 - The expansion of offshore oil drilling in the Atlantic, Pacific, Eastern Gulf of Mexico, and Arctic Ocean would cause enormous and unnecessary negative impacts to our nation’s marine ecosystems, coastal communities, and vital recreation and tourism industries.